ceph/ceph/doc/jaegertracing/index.rst

 -----------------

-there are couple of ways to deploy jaeger. please refer to:
+there are couple of ways to deploy jaeger. it can be done using cephadm, or manually.

+please refer to:

+`Cephadm Jaeger services deployment <../cephadm/services/tracing/>`_

 `jaeger deployment <https://www.jaegertracing.io/docs/1.25/deployment/>`_

 `jaeger performance tuning <https://www.jaegertracing.io/docs/1.25/performance-tuning/>`_

+Important Notes:
+^^^^^^^^^^^^^^^^

-In addition, spans are being sent to local jaeger agent, so the jaeger agent must be running on each host (not in all-in-one mode). otherwise, spans of hosts without active jaeger agent will be lost.
+- Spans are being sent to local jaeger agent, so the jaeger agent must be running on each host (not in all-in-one mode). otherwise, spans of hosts without active jaeger agent will be lost.

+- Ceph tracers are configured to sent tracers to agents that are listening to port 6799, so on manual jaeger deployment, option "--processor.jaeger-compact.server-host-port=6799" should be used.

 HOW TO ENABLE TRACING IN CEPH
 -----------------------------